muhammad-fiaz/logly/README.md

 	#             "prefix" will produce files like 2025-08-22.app.log
 	# date_enabled: when False (default) the date will not be appended to filenames
 	#               even if rotation is set; rotation still controls rollover timing
+	# retention: keep at most N rotated files (count-based).
+Oldest are pruned on rollover.
 	date_style="before_ext",
-	date_enabled=False,  # default: False (no date appended to filename)
+	date_enabled=False,  # default: False (no date appended to filename) retention=7,
 	# optional per-file-sink filters and async write
 	filter_min_level="INFO",           # only write INFO+ to this file filter_module="myapp.handlers",    # only if module matches